brendanzagaeski/xamarin-android/Documentation/workflow/DevelopmentTips.md

 ### Option A: Add the custom `libmonosgen-2.0.so` as an `@(AndroidNativeLibrary)`

-Use the same strategy described above for Option A of adding debug symbols.
+Use the same strategy described above for Option A of adding debug symbols for a published `libmonosgen-2.0` version, but use a custom locally built version of `libmonosgen-2.0.so` instead of a prebuilt `libmonosgen-2.0.d.so`.
 In short:

  1. Add the appropriate architecture of the custom `libmonosgen-2.0.so` to the corresponding `lib` subdirectory of the project as described in the